 b.
-The applicant and the Planning Director should first explore alternatives for locating bicycle parking prior to agreeing to full relief from the requirements of this Page 38 of 127 standards for long-term bicycle parking location?
+The applicant and the Planning Director should first explore alternatives for locating bicycle parking prior to agreeing to full relief from the requirements of this section.

+standards for long-term bicycle parking location?\

 Please see the details provided above.